 AP Environmental Science

-Isaac Newton Christian Academy has a dual credit arrangement with Kirkwood College.
+Isaac Newton Christian Academy has a dual credit arrangement with Kirkwood Community College.
 Kirkwood offers opportunities for students to earn college credit while still in high school.
 Through Career Academies, courses offer hands-on experience while helping students to get a better sense of the career they should pursue after graduation.
 In some cases, these courses can lead to certification in a particular field (i.e. EMT and CPR certification, nurse aide certification, pharmacy technician certification, A+ certification, American Welding Society MIG qualification).
 Courses are taken at the Linn County Regional Center.
-Kirkwood College charges a fee for these courses, and are taught by Kirkwood College faculty.
+Kirkwood Community College courses are taught by Kirkwood faculty and may not be taught in alignment with our biblical worldview.